cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games/dumping-physical-games.md

 - An SD card reader for your PC
 - A [homebrewed Wii U](https://wiiu.hacks.guide/) with Custom Firmware
 - Enough space on your PC for the game dump
-  - The largest Wii U games is around 17GB, however very few actually are that big
+  - The largest Wii U game is around 17GB, however very few actually are that big

 ## Downloads